IamRitz/AIGENT_XAI/README.md

-This repository focuses on verification of facial recognition systems.
+This repository focuses on verification of Deep Neural Networks.

-Supervisors: Subodh Vishnu Sharma and Kumar Madhukar
+Supervisors: Subodh Vishnu Sharma and Kumar Madhukar, IIT Delhi.